 2 1/2 t. baking powder

 1 cup unsalted butter (or 2 sticks) room temperature

 2 t. coca cola extract

 ¼ c coca cola (I might let it come to room temperature and get flat; my cake layers sank a bit in the middle and I think that was part of the problem.)

 1/8 cup (28 grams) vegetable oil

 Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle attachment until fully combined.

 Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

 Pour in eggs and mix on low until just incorporated.
-Mix the Jack and Coke into the buttermilk and pour the mixture into the dry ingredients in two installments, on a low speed.
+Mix the Jack, Coke, coca cola extract, and vanilla into the buttermilk and pour the mixture into the dry ingredients in two installments, on a low speed.
 Add in oil and mix at a low speed until fully incorporated.
 Scrape down the sides of the bowl with a spatula, then beat on medium speed for about 30 seconds.